astrojolo/astrolink4pi/README.md

 ### AstroLink 4 Pi works both with Raspberry Pi 4 and 5.

 > [!NOTE]
-> This INDI driver works with revision 4 of AstroLink 4 Pi device (manufactured after October 2023).
+> This INDI driver works with revisions 3 and newer of AstroLink 4 Pi device (the ones with RJ sensor socket).
 For earlier revisions see the section below the AstroLink 4 Pi features.

 > [!NOTE]
 > Raspberry Pi 5 is based on new OS Bookworm.
 Make sure the software you use is available for this new OS before you upgrade to RPi5.
 Currently, Stellarmate OS 1.8.0 supports RPi5.